Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-actuation.md

 Control actuation refers to whether or not a [control](controls.md) is currently being used by the user.

-A control is considered actuated when it has moved away from its default state in such a way that it affects the value of the control.
+A control is considered "actuated" when it has moved away from its default state in such a way that it affects the actual value of the control.
+Use [`IsActuated`](xref:UnityEngine.InputSystem.InputControlExtensions.IsActuated(UnityEngine.InputSystem.InputControl,System.Single)) to query whether a control is currently actuated.

 The recommended workflow is to [bind controls to actions](add-duplicate-delete-binding.md), and then [respond to input at runtime](./respond-to-input.md) by polling or recieving callbacks from those actions.
 For this reason, it is not typically necessary to directly check whether a control is actuated.
 Instead, actuation of a control bound to an action causes the action to be performed (according to its [interaction pattern](Interactions.md), if an interaction has been assigned).